 DINE AND DISCUSS: Discussion Groups in the Dining Commons

 Do your students need a little extra time with the stories?
-Residential Life, First Year Experience, and One Book Program are joining together to provide opportunities for students to discuss this year's One Book, Blasphemy, during the dinner hour.
-Each week until Author Day, October 16, Hellen Lee, literature faculty in the English Department, and student volunteers will be available to discuss individual stories.
+Residential Life, First Year Experience, and One Book Program are joining together to provide opportunities for students to discuss this year's One Book, Weed Land, during the dinner hour.
+Each week until Author Day, September 30, Hellen Lee, literature faculty in the English Department, and student volunteers will be available to discuss individual stories.
 There will be time at the end of the hour to discuss other stories.
 This is open to all students; the only cost is for dinner at the Dining Commons.

 Location: Dining Commons, small meeting room